bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Next Release
 1. Issue - (for development and 5.0.1 ubuntu package also need to add --link to the rsync command; ensure --link doesn't break anything since it may of broken the demo scripts)
 1. New ubuntu dependencies(for 5.0.1): php-ldap (this is already in the development package (version 7) for testing).
 Also will likely need nodejs (currently testing).
-1. Remove ubuntu perl dependencies, so will need to build a new version development ubuntu package at some point.
+1. Removed ubuntu perl dependencies, so will need to build a new version development ubuntu package at some point.
 In this package could also stream line the clone with the `--depth 1` setting.
 1. New ubuntu and xampp php settings to change to(for 5.0.1): max_input_time = -1 , memory_limit = 512M
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)